Expansivity theory and Sendov's conjecture: Distribution of the boundary points of expansion

-\section{\textbf{Distribution of the boundary points of expansion}}
+\section{Distribution of the boundary points of expansion}

-In this section we study the distribution of the boundary points of any phase of expansion.
+In this section, we study the distribution of the boundary points of any phase of expansion.
 We first introduce the notion of an integration of polynomials along the boundaries of various phases of expansion, which we then use as our main tool.
-We launch the following definition in that direction: